Towards Futuristic Autonomous Experimentation--A Surprise-Reacting Sequential Experiment Policy: Surprise-Reacting Experimentation Policy

+The mean function defines the expected value of the process at any point.
+It is often set to zero (i.e., \(m(\mathbf{X}) = \mathbf{0}\)) for simplicity, particularly when there is no prior information about the trend in the data.
+Even with this simplistic choice, GPs, with their flexible covariance functions, can model complex patterns and deviations from the mean well.
+GPs can also incorporate prior knowledge by using non-zero mean functions, such as linear, polynomial, or other parametric forms, to reflect known trends or biases in the data.

+The covariance function, or kernel, \(k(\mathbf{x}_i, \mathbf{x}_j)\), dictates the structure and smoothness of the function being modeled in a GP.
+Generally, the choice of kernel determines how the function values correlate with each other.
+There are two broad categories of kernels: stationary and non-stationary.
+Stationary kernels, such as the squared exponential, Matérn, and Ornstein-Uhlenbeck functions, depend only on the distance between \(\mathbf{x}_i\) and \(\mathbf{x}_j\) and not on their absolute locations.
+This implies that the covariance between function values is a function of the relative distance.
+Non-stationary kernels, on the other hand, can vary with the absolute positions of the points, allowing for more flexibility in capturing varying structures in different regions of the input space.

-GP assigns a prior on the function space that the artificial experimenter tries to master using sequential experiments.
+GP assigns a prior on the function space that the sequential algorithm tries to master using the data from sequential experiments.
 The covariance function ($\mathbf{K}$) plays the most significant role in this prior as it encodes the similarity of each pair of experimental data points.
-It makes sure that if two points, $\mathbf x_{i}$ and $\mathbf x_{j}$, are close, then their function evaluations ($f(\mathbf x_{i}),f(\mathbf x_{j})$) are similar.
-For example, if the squared exponential covariance function is used, the similarity between the two function evaluations is measured as:
+In this study, we utilize the Matérn kernel due to its flexibility in modeling different degrees of smoothness:

-where $l$ is the length scale parameter controlling the smoothness of the functional representation of the design space and $\sigma _{s}$ is the variance parameter determining the magnitude of the function values.
-The parameters of the chosen covariance function, $\boldsymbol \uptheta$, also known as GP hyperparameters, constitute the parameters of the data science model.
-The choice of what goes into the hyperparameter set is part of modeling effort, and this choice often makes use of domain or expert knowledge.
-The estimation of the hyperparameters, once selected, is through the use of data thus far obtained.
+where $K_{\nu}$ is the modified Bessel function, $\nu$ controls the smoothness of the learned function.
+We use $\nu=2.5$ throughout our study.
+There are two parameters in this function whose values need to be learned during the sequential learning process: \(l\) is the length-scale parameter controlling the smoothness of the functional representation of the design space and \(\sigma_s\) is the variance parameter determining the magnitude of the function values.

+The actual experiments may be noisy, which means the observed response, $y$, can contain variability not captured by the underlying function.
+In GP, noise in the observations can be modeled as either independent and identically distributed (i.i.d.)
+Gaussian noise or as non-i.i.d. noise.
+Using i.i.d. noise simplifies the modeling but may not capture more complex noise structures present in real experiments.

+For this study, we choose to model the noise as i.i.d.
+Gaussian noise for simplicity and computational efficiency.
+The observed output \(y\) at any input point \(\mathbf{x}\) is given by:

+where \(\sigma^2\) is the variance of the noise, reflecting constant observational uncertainty across the design space.
+This \(\sigma^2\), along with the parameters of the chosen covariance function (\(l\), \(\sigma_s\)), also known as GP hyperparameters and represented by \(\boldsymbol{\phi}\), constitute the parameters of the statistical model.